Omar Jasika: 2017: First Challenger title

-2018
+2018: Two-year suspension for positive test for drugs

-Jasika commenced the season by reaching the quarter final of the Playford Challenger before losing in round 1 2018 Australian Open – Men's singles qualifying.
+Jasika commenced the season by reaching the quarter-final of the Playford Challenger before losing in round 1 2018 Australian Open – Men's singles qualifying.
 He was suspended from professional tennis by ASADA for two years after having tested positive for cocaine in December 2017.
 Jasika was eligible to play again in March 2020.

-From 2020: Return from suspension
+2020: Return from suspension

 Jasika returned from suspension at the ITF tournament held in Geelong, Australia in March 2020, losing in the first round of qualifying.
-His career was then stalled by the Covid-19 pandemic.
+His career was then stalled by the COVID-19 pandemic.

+2022–2024: Back to Australian Open

 He played his next professional match in February 2022 at the ITF tournament in Canberra, where he reached the quarter-final.
-In March 2022, in his fourth tournament back, Jasika won the ITF tournament in Bendigo.
-Following this, he won an ITF tournament in Chiang Rai, Thailand, in April 2021.
-Overall, he has won five ITF tournaments since his return.
+In March, in his fourth tournament back, Jasika won the ITF tournament in Bendigo.
+Following this, he won an ITF tournament in Chiang Rai, Thailand, in April.
+Overall, he won five ITF tournaments since his return in 2022.

 At the 2023 Australian Open, Jasika lost in the first qualification round to Denis Kudla.